 Michael Flutie was at Company at the time, right?

 Once you signed with them did things happen fast for you?

 Things happened very fast.
 I was a teenager at the time and I didn’t think I could be a model.
 I didn’t have any idea how it was going to go.
 One of the first photographers that I worked with was Ellen Von Unwerth and Mario Testino.
-When I was with the Company I worked with them a lot.
-They were kind of the ones who started my career and then I worked with Steven Meisel.
-Things happened really quickly for me.
+When I was with Company I worked with them a lot.
+They were kind of the ones who started my career, and then I worked with Steven Meisel— Things happened really quickly for me.

 Do you remember your first job with Steven?

-You know, there were so many shoots.
-I don’t really remember the first time I shot with Steven.
+You know—there were so many shoots—I don’t really remember the first time I shot with Steven.
 I do remember the covers that I did with him for Italian Vogue.
-There was one in particular with fake snow that always sticks out because that was so pretty.
+There was one in particular with fake snow that always sticks out because it was so pretty.
 There were two or three covers that I did with Steven for Italian Vogue, you know, a lot of those really stick out in my head because those stories were beautiful.